How to Write an Annual Leave Request Letter: Examples for 2026

 Annual leave is not framed the same way everywhere.
 In the UK, most workers are entitled to 5.6 weeks’ paid holiday, and the default notice for booking time off is at least twice the leave requested plus 1 day (Gov.uk).

-Before you send your request, take a moment to check your leave balance, your contract, and your company policy.
-If anything is unclear, ask HR or your personnel department before booking travel or confirming personal plans.
+Before submitting your request, review your leave balance, employment contract, and company policy.
+If anything is unclear, contact HR or your personnel department before booking travel or finalizing personal plans.

 Standard Annual Leave Request Email